SophieBosio/contra/README.md

 ## Features

-Contra is a small functional programming language designed to automate the process of finding counter-examples with property-based testing.
+Contra is a small functional programming language designed to automate the process of finding algebraic counter-examples with property-based testing.

 With Contra, you can define properties and check them automatically without the need to write a generator by hand.
-You can even check properties containing algebraic data types.
+In particular, can check properties that take *user-defined* algebraic data types.
+Even mutually recursive ones!

 Contra uses SMT solvers (currently Z3 via the Haskell library [SBV](https://hackage.haskell.org/package/sbv)) behind the scenes to actually find the counterexamples.